Decomposition of Spillover Effects Under Misspecification: Pseudo-true Estimands and a Local-Global Extension: Introduction

-\paragraph{Spillover decompositions and mechanisms.} A separate literature uses decompositions of overall policy effects into ``direct'' and ``indirect'' components to organize mechanisms.
-Foundational work by \citet{Sobel2006} and \citet{HudgensHalloran2008} formalize direct and indirect effects under partial interference, with extensions to general exposure mappings in \citet{AronowSamii2017} and design-averaged estimands under unknown interference in \citet{SavjeAronowHudgens2021}.
+\textbf{Spillover decompositions and a local-global extension} A separate literature uses decompositions of overall policy effects into ``direct'' and ``indirect'' components to organize mechanisms.
+A long line of work \citep{Sobel2006,HudgensHalloran2008} has formalized direct and indirect effects under partial interference, with extensions to general exposure mappings in \citet{AronowSamii2017} and design-averaged estimands under unknown interference in \citet{SavjeAronowHudgens2021}.
 Within this tradition, \citet{hu2022average} define average direct and indirect effects under general exposure mappings and show that, in Bernoulli trials, their sum coincides with the effect of an infinitesimal increase in the treatment probability, an approach adopted in structured settings such as the market-equilibrium model of \citet{munro2021treatment}.
 Much of this work effectively treats the indirect component as a single channel.
-Our analysis shows, first, that this basic direct--indirect decomposition survives misspecification once exposure effects are interpreted as pseudo-true components of a marginal policy effect, and second, that in structured environments the indirect part itself can be decomposed into distinct local and global channels, with existing ADE/AIE estimators converging to one particular component.
-This mechanism-level reinterpretation is close in spirit to mediation and path decompositions and connects to \citet{Ritzwoller2025Spillovers}, who shows that regressions on proximity-weighted treatments blend multiple channels unless the proximity measure is residualized. \citet{bhattacharya2025causal} use mean-field methods to study global treatment effects; \cite{sengupta2025low} develops a low-rank covariate balancing approach to model interference.
+Our analysis shows, first, that this basic direct--indirect decomposition survives misspecification once exposure effects are interpreted as pseudo-true components of a marginal policy effect.
+We obtain a further sharper decomposition under a structured local-global framework, where we nest the local network framework of \citet{li2022random} and the equilibrium-spillover framework of \citet{munro2021treatment}; see also related global-state settings in \citet{arkhangelsky2025evaluating,halloran1991direct,lin2024sir}\footnote{Other complementary work includes \citet{bhattacharya2025causal}, who use mean-field methods to study global treatment effects.}.
+We show how to interpret these path-specific settings under other forms of misspecification, and we show that contamination from the other channel is asymptotically negligible, admitting a separable decomposition into the direct, local, and global indirect effects.
+Recent complementary work by \citet{Ritzwoller2025Spillovers} shows that regressions on proximity-weighted treatments blend multiple channels unless the proximity measure is residualized.